stackevo/explicit-encap/draft-trammell-stackevo-explicit-coop-00.md

 --- abstract

-The IAB Stack Evolution in a Middlebox Internet (SEMI) workshop in Zurich in January 2015 and the follow-up Substrate Protocol for User Datagrams (SPUD) BoF session at the IETF 92 meeting in Dallas in March 2015 identified the potential need for a UDP-based encapsulation to allow explicit cooperation with middleboxes while using new, encrypted transport protocols.
+The IAB Stack Evolution in a Middlebox Internet (SEMI) workshop in Zurich in January 2015 and the follow-up Substrate Protocol for User Datagrams (SPUD) BoF session at the IETF 92 meeting in Dallas in March 2015 identified the potential need for a UDP-based encapsulation to allow explicit cooperation with middleboxes while using encryption at the transport layer and above to protect user payload and metadata from inspection and interference.
 This document proposes a set of architectural considerations for such approaches.

 --- middle

 # Introduction and Motivation

-[EDITOR'S NOTE: this whole document is a horrendous mishmash of spudreq and newtea at the moment. needs edit badly.]

 The current work of the IAB IP Stack Evolution Program is to support the evolution of the Internet's transport layer and its interfaces to other layers in the Internet Protocol stack.
 The need for this work is driven by two trends.
 First is the development and increased deployment of cryptography in Internet protocols to protect against pervasive monitoring {{RFC7258}}, which will break many middleboxes used in the operation and management of Internet-connected networks and which assume access to plaintext content.
 An additional encapsulation layer to allow selective, explicit metadata exchange between the endpoints and devices on path to replace ad-hoc packet inspection is one approach to retain network manageability in an encrypted Internet.

 Second is the increased deployment of new applications (e.g. interactive media as in RTCWEB {{I-D.ietf-rtcweb-overview}}) for which the abstractions provided by today's transport APIs (i.e., either a single reliable stream as in SOCK_STREAM over TCP, or an unreliable, unordered packet sequence as in SOCK_DGRAM over UDP) are inadequate.
 This evolution is constrained by the presence of middleboxes which interfere with connectivity or packet invariability in the presence of new transport protocols or transport protocol extensions.

-Parts of this problem are presently being addressed in various ways by the IETF.
-The Transport Services (TAPS) Working Group is defining a new abstract interface for specifying transport requirements to the transport layer, with a vocabulary based upon existing transport protocol service features.
-This will allow future transport layers (implemented in userspace libraries, in operating system kernels, or some combination of the two) to select a wire protocol based upon these requirements and the properties of the path between the endpoints, including the impairments of middleboxes along that path.

-The Substrate Protocol for User Datagrams (SPUD) Birds of a Feather (BoF) session at IETF 92 in Dallas in March 2015 discussed use cases and a prototype protocol {{I-D.hildebrand-spud-prototype}} for encapsulating opaque content in UDP, with a facility for signaling limited transport semantics and binding metadata to packets and flows in a flexible way.
-This encapsulation is designed to provide explicit cooperation between endpoints and middleboxes where this makes sense, while allowing new transport protocol development to happen both in the kernel -- to which it has largely been restricted due to the history of the development of TCP/IP -- as well as in userspace.
-The outcome of the BoF session was to continue the discussion about the architecture, transport semantics and metadata vocabulary, and experimental implementation of this approach on the mailing list established for the BoF (spud@ietf.org)

-SPUD is not the only protocol-level work to address explicit communication between endpoints and devices along the path: work in the Transport Layer Security (TLS) working group {{I-D.huitema-tls-dtls-as-subtransport}} discusses the possibility and provides a gap analysis for running a "minimal common subtransport" exposing common transport semantics as in SPUD directly over the Datagram Transport Layer Security (DTLS) protocol {{RFC6347}}.

-These efforts aim at building flexible mechanisms to solve the problem of expanding the interface between the transport layer and the applications above it as well as the problem of making explicit the contract between the transport layer and devices on path which should, in an end-to-end Internet, limit themselves to lower-layer interactions, but practically speaking have not done so for the past two decades.

-This document aims to provide an architectural basis for these efforts, enumerating a set of architectural assumptions for transport evolution based upon new encapsulations, and discussing limitations on the vocabulary used in each of these new interfaces necessary to achieve deployment.
+The core issue is one of layer violation.
 The boundary between the network and transport layers was originally defined to be the boundary between information used (and potentially modified) hop-by-hop, and that only used end-to-end.
 The widespread deployment of network address and port translation (NAPT) in the Internet has eroded this boundary.
 The first four bytes after the IP header or header chain -- the source and destination ports -- are now the de facto boundary between the layers.
 This erosion has continued into the transport and application layer headers and down into content, as the capabilities of deployed middleboxes have increased over time.
 Evolution above the network layer is only possible if this layer boundary is reinforced.
 Asking on-path devices nicely not to muck about in the transport layer and below -- stating in an RFC that devices on path MUST NOT use or modify some header field -- has not proven to be of much use here, so we need a new approach.

-This boundary can be reinforced by encapsulating new transport protocols in UDP and encrypting everything above the port numbers.
-Indeed, this will be a side effect of the increased deployment of cryptography in Internet protocols to protect against pervasive monitoring {{RFC7258}} in any event.
+This boundary can be reinforced by encapsulating new transport protocols in UDP and encrypting everything above the UDP header.
+Indeed, this will be a side effect of the increased deployment of cryptography in Internet protocols to protect against pervasive monitoring in any event.
 However, this brings with it other problems.
 First, middleboxes which maintain state must use timers to expire that state for UDP flows, since there is no exposure of flow lifetime and bidirectional establishment as with TCP's SYN, ACK, FIN, and RST flags.
 These timers are often set fast enough to require a relatively high rate of heartbeat traffic to maintain this state.
 A limited facility to expose basic semantics of the underlying transport protocol would allow these devices to keep state as they do with TCP, with no worse characteristics with respect to state management than those of TCP.

 This is a specific case of a more general issue: some of the inspection of traffic done by middleboxes above the network-transport boundary is operationally useful.
 However, the use of transport layer and higher layer headers is an implicit feature of the architecture: middleboxes are exploiting the fact are transmitted in cleartext.
 There is no explicit cooperation here: the endpoints have no control over the information exposed to the path, and the middleboxes no information about the intentions of the endpoint application other than that inferred from the inspected traffic.
 We propose a change to the architecture to remedy this condition.

-# Terminology

-This document borrows terminology from {{I-D.ietf-taps-transports}}, specifically Transport Service, Transport Service Feature, Transport Protocol, and Transport Protocol Component, for discussing the composition of transport services.

-[EDITOR'S NOTE: define Application Endpoint, Endhost, and Routable Endpoint, as well as Midpoint, Middlebox, etc., using existing terminology where applicable.
-A defined terminology here will help avoid imprecision in this conversation.]

-# An Architecture for Explicit Path-Endpoint Cooperation
+# Explicit Cooperation as Architectural Principle

+The principle behind this change is one of explicit cooperation.

 The present Internet architecture is rife with implicit cooperation between endpoints and devices on the path between them.
 For example, network address translators (NATs) rewrite addresses and ports in order to increase the size of the Internet at the expense of universal reachability, but this translation is not explicitly invoked by either endpoint.
-Traffic classification is often required for network management purposes, and often uses deep packet inspection to determine the traffic class of a particular packet or flow.
+As another example, traffic classification is often required for network management purposes, and often uses deep packet inspection to determine the traffic class of a particular packet or flow.
+This classification is done without endpoint consent or knowledge, and without any explicit cooperation of the designers and implementors of the protocols being inspected.
+Indeed, the entire knowledge available at the midpoint in this arrangement is based on assumptions about the protocol implementations in use at the endpoints.

 It is this implicit cooperation which has led to the ossification of the transport layer in the Internet.
 Implicit cooperation requires devices along the path to make assumptions about the format of the packets and the nature of the traffic they are forwarding, which in turn leads to problems using protocols which don't meet these assumptions.
 It also forces application and transport protocol developers to build protocols that operate in this presumed, least-common-denominator network environment.

 We take the position that this situation can be improved by replacing implicit cooperation with explicit cooperation.
 We first explore the properties of an ideal architecture for explicit cooperation, then consider the constraints imposed by the present configuration of the Internet which would make transition to this ideal architecture infeasible.
 From this we derive a set of architectural principles and protocol design requirements which will support an incrementally deployable approach to explicit cooperation between applications on endpoints and middleboxes in the Internet.

-## Principles: What does good look like?
+## What does good look like?

 We can take some guidance for the future from the original Internet architecture.